CrawlerCode/payload-authjs/packages/payload-authjs/README.md

 Add optional `middleware.ts` to keep the session alive, this will update the session expiry each time it's called.

 > ⚠ Unlike what you would normally do in Auth.js, you cannot use the `middleware` of `@/auth` directly.
-You have to create a new Auth.js instance without the `withPayload` wrapper to be [edge-compatible](https://authjs.dev/guides/edge-compatibility).
+You have to create a new Auth.js instance to be [edge-compatible](https://authjs.dev/guides/edge-compatibility).

 ```ts
 // middleware.ts